Prescription Drug Collection

 Patton Township is one of seven year-round prescription drop-off sites in Centre County.
-The township accepts unused medications during regular business hours: 8 am – 4:30 pm Monday through Friday.
+The township accepts unused medications during regular business hours.
 There are some circumstances during these times that require the box to be locked with no more deposits accepted on that day.
-Please feel free to call ahead (814-234-0271) to make sure the box is available.
+Please feel free to call ahead to make sure the box is available.

-Located in the Patton Township Municipal Building lobby at 100 Patton Plaza, the Patton Township collection box provides a safe, convenient, responsible, and confidential way to dispose of prescription drugs.
-The site is part of a local law enforcement and community initiative to educate the public about the current opioid addiction crisis and the potential for abuse of medications.
+The Patton Township collection box provides a safe, convenient, responsible, and confidential way to dispose of prescription drugs.
+The site is part of local law enforcement and community initiative to educate the public about the current opioid addiction crisis and the potential for abuse of medications.

 Year-round collection boxes are one way to help keep these medications out of the hands of those inclined to abuse them.
 An opiate and heroin epidemic is taking lives and devastating families nationwide as well as locally, and it will take a collaborative effort to stop it.
 That collaborative effort is being realized in the Heroin, Opioid, Prevention, Education (HOPE) Coalition.
 This initiative aims to prevent and reduce the number of overdoses and overdose-related deaths in Centre County.